martinpihrt/OSPy/README.md

 (This option does support automatic updating.)

 1. Ensure git is installed (and the git executable is in your path).
-2. Use git to clone: git clone -b refactor https://github.com/martinpihrt/OSPy.
+2. Use git to clone: git clone -b master https://github.com/martinpihrt/OSPy.
 3. Next use step "Setup"

 ### Second option (without Git)
 (This option does *not* support automatic updating.)

-1. Download a copy of the program from https://github.com/martinpihrt/OSPy/archive/refactor.zip.
+1. Download a copy of the program from https://github.com/martinpihrt/OSPy/archive/master.zip.
 2. Extract the contents to a location of your choice.

 ## Setup